 \section{Motivating Example}

-Our motivating example is \code{to\_upper} function that converts all elements of a \code{char} array to upper case and it is shown in Figure~\ref{fig:motivating_example}.
+Our motivating example is the \code{to\_upper} function that converts all elements of a \code{char} array to upper case, and it is shown in Figure~\ref{fig:motivating_example}.
 This figure also shows the driver in \code{main} method to symbolically execute \code{to\_upper} function with a char array of size \code{SIZE} as input.
-After the execution of \code{to\_upper}, the driver also asserts that the output array contains no lower case characters.
-In this case, scalability of this example is limited, since symbolic execution engine has to fork the execution at every iteration on the symbolic branching condition inside the loop (line 3).
-In fact, when this program is run with KLEE\footnote{KLEE-2.3+LLVM-14.0} using default settings, it explores 1024 program paths and invokes the SMT solver 21 times for input size 10.
-If constraint caching is disabled, number of SMT solver invocations increases to 90.
+After executing \code{to\_upper}, the driver also asserts that the output array contains no lowercase characters.
+In this case, the scalability of this example is limited since the symbolic execution engine has to fork the execution at every iteration on the symbolic branching condition inside the loop (line 3).
+When this program is run with KLEE\footnote{KLEE-2.3+LLVM-14.0.0} using default settings, it explores 1024 program paths and invokes the SMT solver 21 times for input size 10.
+If constraint caching is disabled, the number of SMT solver invocations increases to 90.

-The conditional branch inside the loop can be removed by converting the control-flow into data-flow.
+The conditional branch inside the loop can be removed by {\em converting the control-flow into dataflow}.
 The transformed function \code{to\_upper\_branchless} is also shown in Figure~\ref{fig:motivating_example}.
-Idea here is to compute how each character value must be shifted to convert it to upper case.
-If the character is lower case then the shift value is \code{'a' - 'A'} otherwise it is zero.
-We compute this value (\ie \code{diff}) conditioned (line 11) on the character being lower case (\ie \code{is\_lower}) (line 9,10).
-And then we apply the shift to the character value (line 12).
+The idea here is to compute how each character value must be shifted to convert it to upper case.
+If the character is lowercase, the shift value is \code{'a' - 'A'}; otherwise, it is zero.
+We compute this value (\ie \code{diff}) conditioned (line 10) on the character being lower case (\ie \code{is\_lower}) (line 9).
+Then, we apply the shift to the character value (line 11).
 Note that the conditional assignment to \code{diff} is translated into a \code{select} instruction in LLVM-IR.
 KLEE converts \code{select} instructions into \code{ite} expressions.
 Therefore, executing the loop does not require SMT solver invocations.
 If we run the transformed version in KLEE, it explores only one program path and invokes the SMT solver only 11 times (20 with constraint caching disabled).
-This example shows the utility of converting control-flow into data-flow in the context of DSE.
+This example shows the utility of converting control-flow into dataflow in the context of DSE.
 Loops with symbolic conditionals are a common source of scalability issues in DSE.
 Targeted compiler transformations can be used to remove such bottlenecks.